Wellesley College provides an excellent liberal arts education for women who will make a difference in the world.

 Athletics: 14 varsity teams, plus club teams and recreational activities.
 (Colors: blue and white.)

-Residence Halls: 21 residence halls vary in size from 140 to 285 students.
-Students from all four classes live in most residence halls.
-Professional resident directors and student residential staff.
+Residence Halls: 21 residence halls vary in size from 40 to 285 students.
+Students from all four classes live in most residence halls, which all have professional resident directors and student residential staff.

 Living Alumnae: Approximately 36,970.